canonical/k8s-snap/docs/src/snap/explanation/epa.md

 Prefix Match (LPM) and rings libraries are also provided.
 Sample applications are provided to help show the user how to use various features of the DPDK.

-The DPDK implements a run to completion model for packet processing, where all resources must be allocated prior to calling data plane applications, running as execution units on logical processing cores.
+The DPDK implements a run-to-completion model for packet processing, where all resources must be allocated prior to calling data plane applications, running as execution units on logical processing cores.
 The model does not support a scheduler and all devices are accessed by polling.
 The primary reason for not